 In 1820, mahogany bookshelves were added to the original 48 desks to provide additional space for books and papers.
 Since then, each desk has been constructed with a bookshelf.

-For many years, the poor acoustics of the Senate Chamber were a constant topic of concern.
+For many years, the Senate Chamber’s poor acoustics were a constant topic of concern.
 When the Chamber underwent extensive remodeling in the late 1940s, workers added conduits beneath the floor to permit the future installation of a "public address" and media broadcasting system.
-In 1969 the Senate authorized such a system, and in 1971 each Chamber desk was fitted with a small microphone on the left side and an amplification box on the bookshelf.
+In 1969, the Senate authorized such a system, and in 1971 each Chamber desk was fitted with a small microphone on the left side and an amplification box on the bookshelf.

-The microphones are activated only when removed from their holders, broadcasting a senator's words to the low-volume speakers in the amplification boxes.
+The microphones activate when removed from their holders, broadcasting a senator's words to low-volume speakers in the amplification boxes on the bookshelves and placed strategically throughout the public galleries.
 These boxes also amplify any words spoken from the clerks' and presiding officer's desks on the dais when microphones there are activated.
+Except for the substitution of digital for analog technology in 19941995, the original system remains in place today.

 Did You Know?